 The late Steve Jobs said it best, knowing your customer better than your competitors is the only way to succeed.
 Knowing how to actually do that is where it gets tricky.
 A solid Customer Relation Management system is the first step in that process, so we’ve compiled some solid tips to ensure that you use your business CRM to its full potential.

 1. Choose a platform you can stick with.

 Talk to a few business owners and you’ll undoubtedly hear some horror stories about switching CRM’s.
 Choosing the wrong form of Customer Management can set you back big time down the line, especially if you don’t have contact syncing.
 It’s important to choose a simple, easy-to-use software with enough features to work now, and down the line.
 This doesn’t mean you need to pay thousands of dollars for SalesForce to manage your ten customers and 2 employees, but don’t just take the easy route and start a messy, half-assed Excel Spreadsheet either.
+When you’re choosing a CRM, make sure you read reviews and get recommendations from other business owners if you can.
 It also greatly depends on what type of business you run, for example if you’re running a financial brokerage firm you’ll be wanting to look for a CRM solution provider that can specialize in such sysems, such as this Leverate Forex CRM as just one example of the many systems available on the market that can be created for your particular business processes.
 One of the worst experiences in business is realizing 2 years-in that you need to go back and redo all the work you’ve put into your CRM now that business is starting to pick up.
 We recommend checking out ActiveCampaign or Nimble.

 2. Consider CRM training a crucial point in your small business growth.